denismcdonald/Cat-Pong/README.md

 # Pong
-A pong clone experiment (in development) using vanilla JavaScript.
+A pong clone experiment (in development!) using plain JavaScript and CSS.

 View on Codepen [here](https://codepen.io/denismcdonald/full/JvaBNM/).